 It appears he and the other POWs were sent to either Tokyo #4 or #5 and remained there until he was transported to the Philippines.
 He was flown to Okinawa before being sent to the Philippines for additional medical treatment.
 His parents learned he had been liberated on September 22.
 He requested that he be flown to Hawaii and then Hickman Field north of San Francisco because he needed medical care not available in the Philippines.

 On October 19, he telegrammed his parents, from Hawaii, that he was on his way home.
 Joe returned home and was discharged, from the army, on May 10, 1946, at Atterbury Separation Center.
-He married and raised a family and worked at a government warehouse in Gary, Indiana.
-In August 1946, Joseph became a U.S. citizen, and he would later move to California.
+He married and became the father of a daughter and son and worked at a government warehouse in Gary, Indiana.
+In August 1946, Joseph became a U.S. citizen, and he lived in Indiana until the family relocated to Rialto, California, where many of his siblings resided.
 Joseph H. Twa passed away on September 29, 1991, and was buried in Section 42, Site 592, at buried at Riverside National Cemetery in Riverside, California.